vikrantamale/nodejsapp_jenkins-docker-kubernetes/Readme.md

 run the pipeline

---- surf workernodepublicIP:nodeport

-Note : This pipeline doesn't recreate the deployment if u have changed somethinh for the second build . make sure to delete deployment and than rebuild the pipeline.
+Note : This pipeline doesn't recreate the deployment if u have changed somethinh for the second build . make sure to delete deployment and than rebuild the pipeline

-Thanks :)
+*/